Please see below for the most commonly asked questions regarding the Global Honors program.

 Students will be selected on the basis of their GPA, unique perspectives, and demonstrated ability to make an exceptional contribution to the program.

 To apply to Global Honors, please visit the Global Honors page for details, and contact us at email@example.com if you have any questions.

 Are there extra costs associated with joining the Global Honors program?

 No. As with all UWT major, minor, and elective courses, Global Honors courses are covered by your regular tuition fees.

 Please note, students who enroll in more than 18 credits in a given quarter incur additional tuition costs for that quarter.
 This is true for all courses at UWT, not just Global Honors.
-For resident students, the Global Scholar Award (up to $1000 awarded to all new Global Honors students) can help compensate for the difference, but for non-resident/international students the difference might be more costly.
 If you have questions regarding this, please reach out to the Office of Student Financial Aid and Scholarships for guidance.